atelechev/astrocadre/doc/follow-up.md

   * Refactor layers model to support hierarchical structures
   * Render Constellation code labels

-### Next Steps

 * SV-013:
   * Use constellation names instead of codes in labels
   * GoTo should support selection by name.
 Selection by code to be also kept.
   * GoTo should allow selection by RA/DEC coordinate

+### Next Steps

+* SV-014:
+  * Show star names for those that have own names, as an enablable layer.
+  * Show Greek letters for stars identified with letters, as an enablable layer.

 #### Major Features

 * Export of current view as image
-* Star names for named stars, where applicable
-* Star Greek letters, where applicable

 #### Release and Distribution